 If an employer fails to get required workers comp coverage, they may face fines, penalties, or felony charges.
 For more information on Arizona workers comp laws, check out the state’s FAQ page here.

 Arizona business insurance comes in all shapes and sizes, which means costs vary.
 Your premium costs usually depend on:

 While this variability, unfortunately, means we can’t give you an exact answer here, it does have its benefits.
 For one, personalized insurance means you’ll typically pay for only what you need.
 Coverage can start smaller and then grow along with your company.

-For reference, general liability insurance quotes can start as low as $22.50 a month* at Simply Business.
 Additionally, you can generally deduct the cost of insurance premiums from your business tax filings.
 You’ll want to confirm with an accountant or lawyer on the specific deductions that may apply to your business, though.

 If you want to find out exactly how much your Arizona business insurance will cost, answer a few questions here for free, personalized insurance quotes.

 Guess what?
 You just learned the basics of Arizona business insurance!
 That wasn’t so bad, was it?
 So to recap: